Bastrop State Park: Nature

+Plants

 Loblolly pines are prevalent throughout the park.

 Bastrop State Park hosts a wide variety of plants and animals not commonly seen in other areas of Central Texas.
 The park is in the heart of the Lost Pines, an ecological area of over 75,000 acre of loblolly pines.
 This pine woodland is isolated from the main body of East Texas Piney Wood ecoregion by about 100 mi, hence its name.
 Portions of the Lost Pines are located in Bastrop and Buescher State Parks.
 In addition, the park is part of the Post Oak Savannah, an ecological region of 8,500,000 acre of hilly lands that includes scattered oaks, mainly post oaks and blackjack oak.
 Most of this ecoregion is somewhat arid due to its clay soil, but the area in Bastrop is an exception.
 The Carrizo sand found in Bastrop provides fertile harbor for loblolly pine, post oak, and blackjack oak.

 In 1937, Bastrop State Park officials worked with UT Austin to help them classify about 500 plant specimens.
 A collection was made to also study the various types of insects at the park and include them in the park's herbarium.
 Park officials said they started this initiative so that they would have all plants classified.

+Animals

+Mammals recorded in the park are white-tailed deer, eastern cottontail, eastern fox squirrel, Virginia opossum, striped skunk and Mexican long-nosed armadillo.
+There are over 280 insect, millipede, centipede, spider, scorpion, mollusk, and worm species recorded in Bastrop State Park and the surrounding Lost Pines region.
+Some of the species found in Bastrop State Park were first discovered there by biologists.
+Four venomous snake species have been observed; the timber rattlesnake, northern cottonmouth, broad-banded copperhead and Texas coral snake.

 More than 200 species of birds have been spotted in Bastrop State Park.
 Among the most common is the pileated woodpecker, the largest of all woodpecker species.
-The pine warbler, barred owl, yellow-throated vireo, northern parula, black-and-white warbler, and the red-shouldered hawk live in the park year-around.
+The pine warbler, barred owl, yellow-throated vireo, northern parula, black-and-white warbler, Northern cardinal and red-shouldered hawk live in the park year-around.
 In the winter season, other bird species can be found as well, including the red-breasted nuthatch, solitary vireo, golden-crowned kinglet, purple finch, and the hermit thrush.
-There are also over 280 insects, millipedes, centipedes, spiders, scorpions, mollusks, and worms species recorded in Bastrop State Park and the surrounding Lost Pines region.
-Some of the species found in Bastrop State Park were first discovered there by biologists.

 The seasonally moist sandy soil in Bastrop State Park and the entire Lost Pines provide a critical habitat for the endangered Houston toad.
 The Houston toad was designated as an endangered species in 1970.
 Loss of habitat, mostly due to urbanization, has caused a large decline in its population.
 Bastrop State Park is home to the largest mating group of Houston toads on public land.
 Areas of the park are closed to the public during the toad's mating season in February, March, and April.

-The park also has white-tailed deer, rabbits, squirrels, Virginia opossums, and nine-banded armadillos.
-Northern cardinals are one of the species of birds found in the park.
+Fungi

 In the forested areas, numerous species of fungi may be found, such as Pycnoporus cinnabarinus.